/hipster: audiohd devices problem

 That was just info, still not clear how to manage output devices...

-Updated by Nikola M. over 7 years ago
+Updated by Nikola M. almost 9 years ago

 So is it fixed, e.g. not a problem anymore and right device is used for output and every application plays?